 The UPD Chief of Police or a designee will develop timely warning notices for the University community to notify students and employees in a timely manner about serious crimes against people that occur on campus or contiguous to campus, and when it is determined that the incident may pose a serious or continuing threat to members of the WTAMU community.
 The warning is provided to students and employees by network email in a manner that is timely, will withhold the names of victims as confidential, and will aid in the prevention of similar occurrences.
-Information may be provided to local news media and will be posted on UPD social media accounts.
+Information may be provided to local news media and posted on UPD social media accounts.
 The warnings will be distributed if the incident is reported either to UPD directly or to UPD indirectly through a campus security authority or any local police agency.
-WTAMU is not required to issue a timely warning with respect to crimes reported to a pastoral or professional counselor.
-Timely warning notices are issued on a case-by-case basis pending information received by UPD.
-The Chief will determine if the release of the timely warning would compromise law enforcement efforts and determine the appropriate time for release.
-A Buff Alert - Timely Warning Notification will be recognizable with the Buff Alert graphic followed by Timely Warning Notification.
+WTAMU is not required to issue a timely warning motices are issued on a case-by-case basis pending information received by UPD.
+The Chief or designee will determine if the release of the timely warning would compromise law enforcement efforts and determine the appropriate time for release.
+A Timely Warning Notification will be recognizable with the Timely Warning graphic followed by Timely Warning Notification.